 Vishnu promises to meet her at the Kozhikode bus station but fails to arrive on time.
 Jessy takes refuge in the toilet at the bus station after feeling uncomfortable in the crowd.
 Meanwhile, Vishnu arrives but loses his phone.
 A boy steals his phone and walks away, but he is stopped by Roy (Sreenath Bhasi), who grabs the phone from him.
 It’s a topsy turvy ride from there on.

 Mohammed Musthafa has been in the industry for a while as an actor.
-With Kappela he has made a confident debut as a director.
+With Kappela he makes a confident debut as a director.
 The story and screenplay is not new.
 The novelty lies in the way the story is filmed.
 Musthafa takes his time establishing the characters of Jessy and Vishnu, their daily lives, relatives, friends, dreams and struggles.
-The aim of the director is to open the audience’s eyes to the way people perceive things.
-He brings for a message that appearances can be deceptive.
+The aim of the director is to open the audience’s eyes to the way people perceive things; that appearances can be deceptive.
 However, there are some problematic bits.
-For instance, it seems the film encourages moral policing.
+For instance, the film encourages moral policing.
 And it is doubly problematic in a state like Kerala and the Malabar region, infamous for some recent cases of moral policing.
-Moreover, in an attempt to deliver a message, the film chooses to belittle the scope of women to make own choices.
+Moreover, in an attempt to deliver a message, the film chooses to belittle the scope of women to make their own choices.

 Anna Ben is such a joy to watch.
 She emotes easily and conveys Jessy’s innocence bordering on naivete, her joys, fears and pains without going overboard at any point.
 Roshan Mathew impresses as Vishnu, with his easy charm and good looks.
 Sreenath Bhasi has been miscast and doesn’t do justice to the character curve of Roy, despite his brooding looks and menacing disposition.
-In a bid to play the tough guy with a golden heart, Bhasi comes across as a psychopath or a borderline pervert with his creepy act.
+Playing the tough guy with a golden heart, Bhasi instead comes across as a psychopath or a borderline pervert with his creepy act.
 Starting from Kumbalangi Nights, Bhasi has been doing some impressive work.
 His short role in Trance shows his range.
-But making the transition from a sidekick to playing the lead is no easy task.
+But making the transition from a sidekick to playing the lead is no mean task.

 Kappela is cute little film with great performances.
 And it definitely keeps you hooked till the end.
 However, the problematic bits in the film linger on even after you leave the hall.